-Conflict of interest How the conflict of interest could influence our or Forsyth Barr Limited's investment decisions How the conflict of interest is managed sale by the fund) the price of the financial product increases or (in the case of a purchase) the price of the financial product decreases.
+Conflict of interest How the conflict of interest could influence our or Forsyth Barr Limited's investment decisions How the conflict of interest is managed the case of a purchase) the price of the financial product decreases.
 This means that the Forsyth Barr employees making the investment decisions for the funds could be encouraged by Forsyth Barr Limited's opportunity to benefit from the transaction to transact with Forsyth Barr Limited as a counterparty when they otherwise might not have.
 Forsyth Barr Limited is currently involved, and is likely in the future to be involved, in offers of financial products for issue or sale (including IPOs) as an arranger, lead manager, or co-manager.
 Related companies such as Forsyth Barr Group Limited may be involved in making firm commitments of demand for, or underwriting, those offers.
 The financial products offered may be acquired by a fund.
 Forsyth Barr Limited will receive management, advisory or other fees in connection with its role.
 Forsyth Barr Group Limited or the relevant related company will receive firm commitment, underwriting, or other fees in connection with its role.
 This means that the Forsyth Barr employees making the investment decisions for the funds could be encouraged by the fees to be paid to Forsyth Barr Limited or Forsyth Bar Group Limited to participate in offers of financial products when they otherwise might not have.
 There is no direct link between the fees received by Forsyth Barr Limited or Forsyth Barr Group Limited and the remuneration of the Forsyth Barr employees making investment decisions for the funds.
 Our board receives regular reporting on fees received by Forsyth Barr Limited or Forsyth Barr Group Limited in relation to transactions undertaken by the funds to check that transaction levels remain appropriate.
 In addition see the general policies and procedures below.
 The funds have voting rights in relation to the securities they hold.
 The firm may be a corporate adviser to issuers of securities, including issuers whose securities are held by the funds.
-The fees the firm receives from an issuer may depend on whether securityholders approve certain transactions, for example transactions the firm is advising on.
+The fees the firm receives from an issuer may depend on whether security holders approve certain transactions, for example transactions the firm is advising on.
 The staff making the voting decisions for the funds could be encouraged by the prospect of fees being paid to the firm to exercise the funds' voting rights differently than they would if acting in the best interests of investors in the funds.
 There is no direct link between fees received from issuers by Forsyth Barr Limited and the remuneration of the Forsyth Barr employees making investment decisions for the funds.
 Voting decisions are approved by the Co - Head of Funds Management.
 Our board receives regular reporting on voting decisions by the funds to check that the decisions are appropriate.
-In addition see the general policies The Forsyth Barr employees making the investment decisions for the funds may have a direct or indirect financial interest in financial products in which they transact for The employees making the investment decisions for the funds could be encouraged by their personal financial or other interests to transact for the funds and procedures below.
-The Forsyth Barr employees making the investment decisions for the funds are required to disclose their personal holdings of financial products, their outside
+In addition see the general policies and procedures below.
+The Forsyth Barr employees making the investment decisions for the funds may have a direct or indirect financial interest in financial products in which they transact for the funds, or have personal relationships or outside business interests that give rise to non-work duties or interests relevant to the issuer of those financial products.
+The employees making the investment decisions for the funds could be encouraged by their personal financial or other interests to transact for the funds when they otherwise might not have.
+The Forsyth Barr employees making the investment decisions for the funds are required to disclose their personal holdings of financial products, their outside business interests and any other relevant conflicts of interest, and their investment decisions are monitored in light of those disclosures.